 The University does not tolerate unacceptable behaviour against a student, University employee or others visiting, working or studying at the University.
 Canterbury Christ Church University has set out what they consider inappropriate in their Unacceptable Behaviour Policy (found within the Disciplinary Procedure).

-The University may discipline a student for unacceptable behaviour wherever and whenever it took place.
+The University may discipline a student for unacceptable behaviour as described above wherever and whenever it took place.
 This includes acting to protect the interests and reputation of the University and its members.
 The University may take action using The University disciplinary procedure which can be found here.

 The procedure outlines the process for dealing with disciplinary.
 In the first instance you can seek independent impartial confidential advice from the Students’ Union Advice Centre (email@example.com) who can support in any disciplinary situation.